Huckiel7/alx-low_level_programming/0x08-recursion/README.md

-Write a function that returns the natural square root of a number, task5
+Write a function that returns 1 if the input integer is a prime number, otherwise return 0, task 6